 If you’re just starting out trading crypto, your first step has to be to choose a trading platform.
 There are a number of payment service providers (PSPs), brokerages, and cryptocurrency exchanges that you can use to buy and sell crypto assets.

-Generally speaking, the most popular option is a crypto exchange like industry-leader Gemini.
+Generally speaking, the most popular option is a crypto exchange.
 That’s because they’re simple to use, enable you to safely store your assets using a digital wallet, and don’t charge high fees like brokerages do.